-With an MBA, a Bachelor of Arts in Native Studies and a Bachelor of Commerce degree, one might think Yellowbird headed straight to post-secondary but that’s not the case.
+With an MBA from Athabasca University, a Bachelor of Arts in Native Studies and a Bachelor of Commerce degree, one might think Yellowbird headed straight to post-secondary -- but that’s not the case.
 He got busy riding rodeo, working in movies, in Paris, in Buffalo Bill’s Wild West Show and so many other adventures before he went from the saddle back to school.
 He was the first Cree calf-roper in the Calgary Stampede.
 He had dropped out in grade 8 but later went back for his GED, then an MBA.

 “I knew that I needed to get educated because rodeo wasn’t gonna be here for the rest of my life.”

 Yellowbird saw his education as an insurance policy to protect him when his body started to give out.
 Rodeo wasn’t going to be a forever career and having an education to fall back on at the end of his ride was going to be important.
 He also knew that his MBA would give him credibility, that people would take him seriously and that doors would open for him when he had it.

 On the rodeo circuit, Yellowbird faced his fears head on and that practice came in handy when he walked into his local college with a piece of paper and a pencil on orientation day.
 That was a different kind of scary experience for him but with a clear head he could remember what he learned in eighth grade.
 He persevered for two years to get his diploma.